Mvrkery/Data-Science-Bootcamp-Projects/Spreadsheet-projects/Spreadsheet-Projects.md

 ## Introduction

 This document contains an overview portfolio of my spreadsheet projects. [a link to the Spread Sheets project](https://docs.google.com/spreadsheets/d/18x9tVa3EsTwL7z52Bd5n6AwMfWFEU72WykQLbim_7pg/edit?pli=1#gid=0)
+Note : The data in the Google Sheet picture is for illustrative purposes only and does not represent real-world data.
 ## List of Lesson

 | Lesson             | Lesson Name                                                                |